All About Instructional Designers and Technologists

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Learning Strategies: Selecting and using training/instructional methods and procedures appropriate for the situation when learning or teaching new things.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Speaking: Talking to others to convey information effectively.

-In the United States, there were 163,200 jobs for Instructional Designer or Technologist in 2016.
+In 2016, there was an estimated number of 163,200 jobs in the United States for Instructional Designer or Technologist.
 New jobs are being produced at a rate of 10.5% which is above the national average.
 The Bureau of Labor Statistics predicts 17,200 new jobs for Instructional Designer or Technologist by 2026.
 There will be an estimated 16,900 positions for Instructional Designer or Technologist per year.

 The states with the most job growth for Instructional Designer or Technologist are Utah, Nevada, and Washington.
 Watch out if you plan on working in Vermont, Wyoming, or Alaska.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Instructional Designers and Technologists is somewhere between $36,360 and $102,200.